 - These steps must be followed whenever there is a migration project either to or from G Suite.

-- This is required for both G Suite mailbox and Google Drive document migration projects.
+- Enabling access is required for both G Suite mailbox and Google Drive document migration projects.

-- Mailbox migration projects require that a G Suite administrator grant access to the BitTitan client ID and scopes listed in this article.
+- Mailbox migration projects require that a G Suite administrator grants access to the BitTitan client ID and scopes listed in this article.

-- Document migration projects require that a G Suite administrator grant access to thee BitTitan client ID and scopes listed in this article, and to enable the API access.
-The steps for this are included at the bottom of this article.
+- Document migration projects require that a G Suite administrator grants access to the BitTitan client ID and scopes listed in this article, and to enable the API access.
+The steps to do this are included at the bottom of this article.